chrisnoonan98675/site/xl-release/how-to/configure-the-xl-release-repository-in-a-database.markdown

 - database
 - repository
 weight: 493
-deprecated:
-- XL Release 6.0.0
 ---

-XL Release uses a repository to store all of its data, and you can use the filesystem or an external database to store binary artifacts, configuration items (CIs), and CI history.
-By default, XL Release uses the filesystem to store all data in the repository.
+XL Release stores its data in a repository.
+By default, the repository is stored in an embedded Derby database at `XL_RELEASE_SERVER_HOME/repository`.
+However, you can choose to store binary data (artifacts), configuration items (CIs), and CI history in an external database.

-This topic describes how to store the repository in an external database prior to XL Release 6.0.0.
-If you are using XL Release 6.0.0 or later, refer to [Configure external databases](/xl-release/how-to/configure-an-external-database.html) for information about setting up an external database.

-## Location of the repository

-By default, the repository is located in `XL_RELEASE_SERVER_HOME/repository`.

-## Using a database

-XL Release can use a database to store its repository.
-To use a database, you must configure the built-in Jackrabbit JCR implementation, depending on what you want to store in the database:
+This topic describes how to configure the built-in Jackrabbit JCR implementation to use an external database.
+The properties that you must configure depend on what you want to store in the database:

 {:.table .table-striped}
 | Type of data to store in the database | Properties to configure |